Skagit River Eagle Paddle Tour

 Skagit River Eagle Paddling Tour

-Come out and experience the classic Skagit eagle float trip on a stand-up paddle board or kayak.
+Our Skagit River eagle paddling tour is the classic eagle float trip but on a stand-up paddle board or kayak.
 This section of river will take you from Marblemount to Rockport, a beautiful section of the river that is home to dozens to hundreds of bald eagles during the late fall and early winter.
-Our permit for this tour runs from December to February.
+Our permit for this tour runs from December to the end of February.

 Peak viewing months are December and January where it’s possible to see 100 to 200 eagles per tour.